 The very first cold start happens when the first request comes in after deployment.

 After that request is processed, the instance stays alive for about 20 minutes to be reused for subsequent requests:

 The following chart shows the typical range of cold starts in Azure Functions V2, broken down per language.
 The darker ranges are the most common 67% of durations, and lighter ranges include 95%.

 View detailed distributions: Cold Start Duration per Language.

 There are currently two generally available versions of Azure Functions runtime: V1 runs on top of .NET Framework 4.x, while V2 runs on .NET Core 2.x.

-Even though .NET Core is supposed to be faster and more lightweight, Functions V2 still experience longer cold starts:
+Even though .NET Core is supposed to be faster and more lightweight, the cold starts of Functions V2 are comparable to V1:

 Does Package Size Matter?

 The above charts show the statistics for tiny “Hello World”-style functions.
 Adding dependencies and thus increasing the deployed package size will further increase the cold start durations.